-The OAEI is a constructed discrete variable classification index of selected morphologic variables using weighted scores to predict the axial cross-section of the airway with an OA at the threshold of 16%.
-Data sets are considered discrete if the values belonging to the set are distinct and separate; similar methodology is applied in the Pediatric Sleep and "STOP-BANG" disturbed sleep questionnaires.^{24,25} Reviews indicated that continuous variables of cephalometric data are limited for predicting airway.5 Here, specific typology cephalometric value composite scores of discrete measures were developed to evaluate OA predictive improvement for upright awake minimal axial airway area change.
+morphologic variables using weighted scores to predict the axial cross-section of the airway with an OA at the threshold of 16%.
+Datasets are considered discrete if the values belonging to the set are distinct and separate; similar methodology is applied in the Pediatric Sleep and STOP-BANG disturbed sleep questionnaires.^{24,25} Reviews indicated that continuous variables of cephalometric data are limited for predicting airway.5 Here, specific typology cephalometric value composite scores of discrete measures were developed to evaluate OA predictive improvement for minimal axial airway area change in upright awake patients.

-The OAEI allows prediction of good or poor upright awake minimal axial airway response based upon a numerical threshold.
-Table 2 shows the four variables that were considered: ANB, Wits, ODI, and the change of the length of the middle pharyngeal muscle vector when an OA is placed.
-If a subject met specific threshold values, they were given the corresponding point values: ANB >4, Wits > 3, ODI >70, middle pharyngeal muscle change >-3.
-The point values were ascribed based on the standard deviation of the normative values for each variable with the greater the SD corresponding to a larger assigned point value.
-OAEI weights were based on required measures with 2 of the scores selected as 1 SD from the norms.
-The Wits score required an OAEI of 3 SDs from the norm as a Wits SD is small.
-A Wits above 3 SD embodies mandibular retrusion.
-As there is no current mean value for the length of the middle pharyngeal muscle length, the median score was assigned as an OAEI point value.
-The sum of these values ranging from 0-8 becomes the calculated score.
-(Appendices 1,2 & 3)
+The OAEI allows prediction of good or poor upright awake minimal axial airway response based on a numerical threshold.
+Table 2 shows the four variables that were considered: ANB, WITS, ODI, and the change of the length of the middle pharyngeal muscle vector when an OA is placed.
+If a patient met specific threshold values, they were given the corresponding point values: ANB greater than 4, WITS greater than 3, ODI greater than 70, middle pharyngeal muscle change greater than or equal to 3.
+The point values were ascribed based on the SD of the normative values for each variable, with the greater the SD corresponding to a larger assigned point value.
+OAEI weights were based on required measures with two of the scores selected as 1 SD from the norms.
+The WITS score required an OAEI of 3 SD from the norm because a WITS SD is small.
+A WITS higher than 3 SD embodies mandibular retrusion.
+Because there is no current mean value for the length of the middle pharyngeal muscle length, the median score was assigned as an OAEI point value.
+The sum of these values ranging from 0 to 8 becomes the calculated score (Appendices 1, 2, and 3).

-To prevent self-confirmational bias of the data, a random selection of half of the subject pool was used to identify the proposed variables before the complete cohort would be tested against the extrapolated threshold values.
-All subjects (11 "good" and 9 "poor" anatomic responders) were assessed with the OAEI twice, once with ANB, Wits, ODI and the change of the middle pharyngeal muscle length after placement of an OA; and again, using only ANB, Wits, and ODI scores.
+To prevent self-confirmational bias of the data, a random selection of half of the patient pool was used to identify the proposed variables before the complete cohort would be tested against the extrapolated threshold values.
+All patients (11 good and 9 poor anatomic responders) were assessed with the OAEI twice, once with ANB, WITS ODI, and the change of the middle pharyngeal muscle length after placement of an OA, and again using only ANB, WITS, and ODI scores.

-OAEI without inclusion of the middle pharyngeal muscle vector length change (Table 3): Threshold of response type was set with an OAEI score of \geq 3.
-Of the 20 subjects evaluated, 8 of the 11 "good" responders (73%) met the expected outcome, while 6 out of 9 of the "poor" responders (67%) met their expected outcome.
-Pooling these data, the overall predicted outcome for evaluating the efficacy of the OAEI on the test subjects in this data set was 70% with a p-value of 0.02.
+OAEI without inclusion of the middle pharyngeal muscle vector length change (Table 3): Threshold of response type was set with an OAEI score of greater than or equal to 3.
+Of the 20 patients evaluated, 8 of the 11 good responders (73%) met the expected outcome, whereas 6 out of 9 of the poor responders (67%) met their expected outcome for evaluating the efficacy of the OAEI on the test patients in this dataset was 70%, with a value of P = 0.02.